SyncfusionExamples/blazor-pdf-viewer-examples/Annotations/Import-Export/Annotations as JSON stream and file/README.md

 # Export and import annotations in a PDF document as JSON stream and file
-"Sample to export and import annotations to a PDF document.
+Sample to export and import annotations to a PDF document.
 Here, the annotations will be exported to a JSON stream as well as a file and then imported back to the PDF document on button clicks.

-* NOTE: Existing annotations need to be deleted if importing to the same PDF document."
+> **Note:** Existing annotations need to be deleted if importing to the same PDF document.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer/annotation/import-export-annotation